AA-El-SE/FM-Receiver-with-20MHz-bandwidth/README.md

 The waterfall plot visualizes the FM spectrum and makes it easier to identify active channels.
 The receiver includes sliders to adjust the center frequency and the receiver gain if needed.

-In this setup, a low-quality antenna was used for low frequencies, which results in weak received signals.
+In this setup, a low-quality antenna was used for low frequencies, which results in weak received signals, but still allows listening to the broadcast and receiving the signals.

 ![FM Waterfall FFT](FM_watterfall_FFT_Rx.png)